Characterizations of homomorphisms among unital completely positive maps: Acknowledgements

 \section{Acknowledgements}

 I thank Peter Selinger for discussing this problem with me.
-I also thank Piotr So{\l}tan for introducing me to the functional that I have called the adjusted trace and for suggesting a reference.
+I thank Piotr So{\l}tan for introducing me to the functional that I have called the adjusted trace and for suggesting a reference.
+I thank an anonymous referee for suggesting the connection to relative entropy.